jebbinSCL/FuncSharpCourse/Planning.md

 Practical concepts

 ## Definite topics
-- Topic 1 : Course Introduction + Can't Stop the Func
+- Topic 1 : Start the Func : Course / Functional Programming / F# Introduction
-  - Talk:
+  - My Notes:
+    - Functional languages becoming more popular + people bring functional capabilities to non functional languages
+    - Review last few minutes of https://www.youtube.com/watch?v=xsSnOQynTHs for quotes?
+    - Relavant quotes : 1.
-    - Part 1
+  - Talk Outline:
-      - Course Introduction - Crash course in Functional Programming and F#
+    - Introduction
-      - F# Introduction
+      - My Introduction
-      - Course Approach
-        - Functional focus first, then Rest of easy hybrid F# features then advanced features and Practical concepts
-      - Course outline and projection
-        - Functional Programming
-        - F# features
-        - Hybrid features after FUnc stuff is done
-        - Practical applications
-    - Part 2 : Can't Stop the Func
       - Functional Programming Introduction
+        - What is it
         - Why is it hard to learn
-      - Why learn functional programming
+        - Why learn functional programming / Why the course
           - Linguistic Relativity (See Edinburgh Inf 1 Lec 1)
         - Why is it cropping up more
         - Features that you are already using that came from functional languages
         - Features that you are already using that are functional
         - Benefits
         - Differences from OOP, Imperative
         - Current disadvantages
+      - F# Introduction
+        - Creation
+        - Examples
+        - Interesting projects?
+    - Course Details
+      - Topic Order
+        - Functional Programming
+        - F# features
+        - Hybrid features after FUnc stuff is done
+        - Practical applications
+      - Current Course outline
+      - How the course will work
+        - Talks / Notes / Exercises / Readings
+      - How to treat this course
+        - Talks only - light Introduction
+        - Add on Notes / Readings for more depth
+        - Add on exercises to start really learning functional progrmaming and F#
+      - Course Approach
+        - Functional focus first, then Rest of easy hybrid F# features then advanced features and Practical concepts
+      - Communication
+      - Resources
+    - Actual Func and F# Talk?
+Second half
+    - Coursework
-  - Exercise : Environment setup and playground
+      - Exercise 0 : Environment setup and playground
+      - Reading ?
+    - Next Session
+    - Questions

 ## Topics Ideas

-- Topic ? : Can't Stop the Func (Feature Talk)
-  - Talk : Can't Stop the Func

-  - Notes :
-    - Functional languages becoming more popular + people bring functional capabilities to non functional languages
-    - Review last few minutes of https://www.youtube.com/watch?v=xsSnOQynTHs for quotes?
-    - Relavant quotes : 1.
 - Topic ? : Something based around : http://www.eliza.ch/doc/wadler92essence_of_FP.pdf?
 - Topic ? : Interfacing with the external world
 - Topic ? : C# / general .net Interop